jbuchermn/nvimbols/README.md

     @abstractmethod
     def request(self, req)

+    def on_file_invalidate(self, filename, new_text)
 ```

-`_vim` is the neovim object, used for example to retrieve configuration from `init.vim`. `render` and `render_denite` can
+`_vim` is the neovim object, used for example to retrieve configuration from `init.vim`. `on_file_invalidate` can
+be overriden to implement reindexing; it will be called after `InsertLeave` and `TextChanged`, and may be skipped
-be overridden to provide custom rendering, however `request` is the core method any source must provide.
+if no changes were made.
+However `request` is the core method any source must provide.
 The argument of
 `request` is an object of the class `Request`.